-Twinsburg policeman acts quickly to rescue child from rollover crash on I-480
+Twinsburg, Ohio police officer acts quickly to rescue child from rollover crash on I-480

-TWINSBURG, Ohio (WOIO) - Yamil Encarnacion, a Twinsburg policeman, earned praise from his superiors after he crawled into an overturned car to rescue a small child that was pinned inside and strapped to a child safety seat.
+TWINSBURG, Ohio (WOIO) - Yamil Encarnacion, a Twinsburg police officer, earned praise from his superiors after he crawled into an overturned car to rescue a small child that was pinned inside and strapped to a child safety seat.

-The driver was on I-480 west, near SR 91, when she lost control during a lane change and rolled her car into the eastbound lanes.

-Encarnacion saw the child’s legs were losing color, so he crawled into the wreckage, cut the child safety seat free and extracted the child, seat and all, from the car.
+Officer Encarnacion rescued Emma Jameson’s four-year-old daughter who was trapped inside her totaled car.
+Police say when they noticed the little girls’ legs were losing color, officer Encarnacion jumped into action, crawling into the wreckage, and cutting the child’s safety seat free and getting her out from the car.

+“Everything from there was just so fast,” said Jameson.
+“I remember seeing the one officer carrying my daughter and the car seat and then he went back for my son and there was just blood all over his arms.”

+It all happened Saturday.
+The Portage County mother tells me she was driving to the bank with her three kids.
+She told police she was trying to pass a slow-moving car on her left and as she changed lanes a car in front of her also moved into the left lane.
+She said the driver of that car suddenly applied the brakes causing her to apply her brakes.
+She said she overcorrected, and her car left the road and rolled over, ending up in the eastbound lanes of 480.
+Jameson says it’s all blur, but as soon as she came to all she could think about was her kids.

 “This is why I am honored to work with the best police officers and staff in the world,” said Twinsburg Police Chief Christopher Noga.